 The state houses numerous federal agencies, military facilities and contractors.
-The collapse of the Francis Scott Key Bridge in March 2024 temporarily disrupted almost all port operations, though the state was able to reopen limited access channels to all port facilities within eight weeks.
-Resumption of full-channel port access is anticipated by mid-June 2024.
+The collapse of the Francis Scott Key Bridge in March 2024 temporarily disrupted almost all port operations, though the state was able to reopen access channels to all port facilities by mid-June 2024.